ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

           "specVersion" : "MDS spec version",
           "data": {

-            "digitalId" : "digital Id as described in this document",
+            "digitalId" : "unsigned digital Id as described in this document",

             "deviceCode": "A unique code given by MOSIP after successfull registration",